drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Results of a SAR Analysis
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The results of a SAR analysis can be represented in a condensed form, either in a ligand-based or a receptor-based approach, as illustrated below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/results-sar-analysis-ff386e70'><i class='fa fa-play' aria-hidden='true'></i></button>The results of a SAR analysis can be represented in a condensed form, either in a ligand-based or a receptor-based approach, as illustrated below.
 They represent substantial amounts of time and money invested in human resources, scientific effort and human creativity in the project concerned.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.